 Training with RCTTP

-The training programme for the SCITT and School Direct route is exactly the same.
-The programme is a 1 year full-time course which starts in September and finishes with the end of the academic year in July.
-We offer training in both Primary (key stage 1 and 2) and Secondary (key stage 3 and 4) Successful completion leads to the award of Qualified Teacher Status (QTS).
+The School Direct programme is a 1 year full-time course which starts in September and finishes with the end of the academic year in July.
+We offer training in Primary (key stage 1 and 2).
+Successful completion leads to recommendation for the award of Qualified Teacher Status (QTS).
 RCTTP has also established links with the University of Hull and now offers a PGCE with Masters Level Credits alongside QTS.

 Trainees have a ‘host school’.
 The majority of the trainee’s time is spent in the host school which enables them to build strong relationships with colleagues and pupils, maintain continuity of teaching and fully become part of a school; trainees develop a sense of belonging and are immersed in school life.